Painless. Pointy. Perfection.

 Because each piece is oversized, you've got some wiggle room in their placement before sewing.
 A true time-saver.
 There's less frog stitching (Rip-it!
 Rip-it!
 Rip-it!)

-Layout the cut beam and corners.
+Layout the cut Beam and Sides.
 (Click here to see the WRONG way.)

-While is doesn't matter which of the corners you add to the Beam first, be consistent if you are making a bunch.
+While is doesn't matter which of the sides you add to the Beam first, be consistent if you are making a bunch.

 It's harder to make mistakes that way.
 The internal edges are all on the bias and stretchy.
 Ripping stitches distorts them.

 Install your best quarter inch foot.
 It's important that your seam allowance is straight and accurate.
-(Learn how to take a seam allowance test to check your accuracy beforehand.)
+(Take a seam allowance test to check your accuracy beforehand.)

 Here a pair are stitched together.
 Notice how a bit of the turquoise fabric sticks out at the top edge.